 The active element of the four court cards in the suit of swords, the Knight of Swords is a bold and witty knight in shining armor, always standing in the front line and ready to fight for his own beliefs.
 The Knight of Swords is an idealist, always with his eyes on his next quest, drawing up a plan to succeed and get closer to his ultimate goal… of finding his next quest.

-Young adult man, driven and full of energy, a brilliant activist with a sharp wit, always ready to act or fight for what he believes is right.
+Young adult man, driven and full of energy, a brilliant activist with a sharp wit, and always ready to act or fight for what he believes is right.